 One Nurse's View of the Operating Room

-Why then do I love it so much?
+Why do I love it so much?
 Am I crazy?
-OK, maybe a little...it's kind of prerequisite for working in an OR.
+OK, maybe a little, crazy is kind of a prerequisite for working in an OR.
 Exhaustion becomes a way of life.
 You learn to eat when you can, drink when you can, sleep when you can and go to the bathroom when the opportunity arises.

 Every second counts.
 You must be extremely efficient and be able to prioritize wisely.
-What needs to be done immediately, what needs to be done soon, and what can wait a minute.
+What needs to be done immediately, what needs to be done soon, and what can wait a minute are constant questions.
 When to stop everything and when to hurry it along.
 How to do three things at once, and do them correctly.
-Decisions...Priorities...Multi-tasking, these are your challenges every moment.
+Decisions, priorities and multi-tasking, these are your challenges every moment.

 Dowdy Dress Code